fwolfst/dar-ke/README.md

 ### Other ToDos

+- [ ] deterministic RNG with seed in params
 - [ ] Learn and straighten the imports
 - [ ] use radian or radians crate
     - [ ] switch polar coord to -pi..pi